WEP Insights

 5) A governance model that balances speed and rigor

-It is vital to set clear decision criteria and escalation paths and ensure with pragmatic documentation, to keep programs compliant and responsive.
+It is vital to set clear decision criteria and escalation paths with pragmatic documentation, to keep programs compliant and responsive.
 Risk-based oversight and pre-defined roles prevent decision paralysis.

 6) Continuous improvement